 - Then, release and return to the starting position.

-Deadlifts are an excellent compound exercise that work nearly all major muscle groups.
+The deadlift is an excellent compound exercise that works nearly all major muscle groups in your body .
 But if you're just getting back to deadlifts, you shouldn't start pulling at your previous level, Chan says.
-Deficit deadlifts are a challenging progression, so you should treat the move as if you were a newbie.
+Barbell deadlifts are a challenging progression, so you should treat the move as if you were a newbie.

-Start with a kettlebell deadlift or trap bar deadlift to re-familiarize yourself with the hip-hinge motion.
-Kettlebells and trap bars will help you practice the correct movement pattern and mechanics without overloading your lower back, which you risk doing if you start with a more challenging progression.
+Start with a kettlebell deadlift to re-familiarize yourself with the hip-hinge motion.
+Kettlebells help you practice the correct movement pattern and mechanics without overloading your lower back, which you risk doing if you start with a more challenging progression.

-Additionally, before you deadlift, take your body through a dynamic warm-up and choose a weight that's at least 75 percent of your previous norm.
+Additionally, before you deadlift, take your body through a dynamic warm-up and choose a weight that's at most 75 percent of your previous norm.

-- Stand with your feet hip-width apart holding a kettlebell in front of your thighs, palms facing your body.
+- Stand with your feet hip-width apart and place a kettlebell between the arches of your feet.

-- Engage all the muscles of your core to maintain this position as you push your feet into the floor, as if you were trying to push the floor away from you using your glutes and hamstrings, to pull the weights up and return to standing.
+- Brace your core to maintain this position as you push your feet into the floor, as if you were trying to push the floor away from you using your glutes and hamstrings, to pull the kettlebell up and return to standing.

-- Start slowly: No one enjoys backtracking, but it's necessary if you want to stay injury-free.
+No one enjoys backtracking, but sometimes the fastest way forward includes a step back.
 Keep your intensity low when you first get back and decrease the weight you're lifting.
 Lifting about 75 percent of your previous weight is generally safe, Chan says, but start even lower for the first few reps of each exercise.

-- Start with moves you know: Always start with exercises you're comfortable performing.
-If you've been squatting for several years and take a six-month break, the movement pattern will come back to you pretty quickly.
+Always start with exercises you're comfortable performing.
+If you've been squatting for several years and take a six-month break, the movement pattern can come back to you pretty quickly.
 Conversely, if the form is unfamiliar, it's best to start from scratch and re-learn the motion.

-- Warm up and cool down: To stay free of injury, take your body through a warm-up and cooldown routine before and after every workout.
-Even starting with a few rounds of Cat-Cow pose and ending with runner's lunges can make a huge difference.
-These routines will ensure your muscles are ready for your training session.
+To stay free of injury, take your body through a warm-up and cooldown routine before and after every workout.
+Even starting with a few rounds of cat-cow pose and ending with runner's lunges can make a huge difference.
+These routines can ensure your muscles are ready for your training session.